 You have to see the Batasia loop on the Darjeeling-Ghum track to understand what it means.
-These trains go uphill and at places the gradient is too steep for train to pull.
-Engineers working on the Railway systems devised an innovation that included building loops or zig zag tracks so that the length of the track increases and the gradient can be gradually increased .
+These trains go uphill and at places the gradient is too steep for a train to pull.
+Engineers working on the Railway systems devised an innovation that included building loops or zig-zag tracks so that the length of the track increases and the gradient can be gradually increased .
 This also makes the train ride very smooth for the riders.
 So, it is the technical genius that the homage goes to.

 Darjeeling Himalayan Railway goes from an elevation of 100 meters to 2200 meters in just about 78 kms.

 Train connectivity made travel to and from the hills easier.
 It brought a cultural exchange between the people of hills and plains.
 This, in turn, led to an exchange of material goods and over a period of time they each influenced and became a part of each other.